dxw/playbook/src/user-research/choosing-and-using-analysis-and-synthesis-methods.md

 The numbers most often come from surveys and service performance measures.
 But they can also come from unmoderated usability testing and content research.

-Our quantitative data analyses are usually relatively simple.
-Looking at things like:
+Our quantitative data analyses are usually relatively simple, because we rarely do research that generates large amounts of quantitative data.

+We typically look at things like:

 * totals - such as the number of tests
 * proportions - such as the number of tests where users were successful